 - Dermatology Foundation Research Fellow at the Oregon Health Sciences University, Portland, USA

-As an NHS consultant dermatologist, Clive's academic activities have been more clinically orientated, and he has continued to influence the research of registrars and young consultants nationally through the formation of The Skin Investigation Society (THESIS) and his role at the British Association of Dermatologists (BAD) as the first academic vice president.
+He formed The Skin Investigation Society (THESIS) and was first academic vice president of the British Association of Dermatologists (BAD).
 During this time, he was instrumental in the formation of the annual BAD DermSchool meetings for medical students and young doctors.

 Three American Academy of Dermatology poster research awards in the Residents' Section for Original Investigation: